Xylopyrographer/LiteLED/README.md

 **`start`**

-The starting position in the LED in the strip where the colour data is to be set.
+The starting position of the LED in the strip where the colour data is to be set.

 Type is `size_t`.